hugocore/curiosity-code-exercise/README.md

 # Curiosity - The tale of a warehouse robot

 In this code exercise, I will work for NASA.
-They have high standards and strict safety requirements, so I won't be easey.
+They have high standards and strict safety requirements, so I won't be easy.
 Still, using Ruby on Rails they asked me to develop a RESTful API that can move a robot inside a warehouse.
 This robot can lift crates and move them from one place to another.